Trade Bank of Iraq: History

-In the first year of operation TBI was associated with a consortium of international banks led by JPMorgan Chase.
+In its first year of operation TBI was associated with a consortium of international banks led by JPMorgan Chase.
 During the startup period, the consortium offered TBI technical support and banking know-how and it has been issuing and confirming letters of credit and letters of guarantee on behalf of TBI.
-The consortium remained at the heart of TBI's correspondent network and had been a key element in the successful growth of TBI's trade business.
+The consortium remains at the heart of TBI's correspondent network and has been a key element in the successful growth of TBI's trade business.

 In a short period, TBI built relationships with an international network of 134 correspondent banks covering 63 cities spread over 39 countries.

 TBI's initial customer base consisted of ministries and government-run public sector corporations.
 During its first year of operation, TBI opened letters of credit only for the public sector clients.
 During 2005, the bank's customer base widened to include private sector companies and clients.
 TBI also started granting credit facilities and loans to the private sector in 2005.